 A popular option for personal websites and portfolios, Squarespace (opens in new tab) provides a beginner-friendly platform on which to create and customise sites effectively.
 In this Squarespace review, we take you through some of the platform’s key features, as well as discussing pricing, support, and our overall rating for the service.

 Squarespace review: Plans and pricing

 Although Squarespace provides a 14-day free trial, the platform fails to offer a completely free plan like some of its competitors.
 However, there are four paid plans to choose from.

-Other new features of note include the prebuilt color palettes, themes, and curated font packs, ensuring consistency across web pages.
-If preferred, you can also generate your own custom color palette by uploading your logo or reference image.
-Features like this cement Squarespace as a favored platform for those looking to customize without coding expertise.
+Other new features of note include the prebuilt colour palettes, themes, and curated font packs, ensuring consistency across web pages.
+If preferred, you can also generate your own custom colour palette by uploading your logo or reference image.
+Features like this cement Squarespace as a favored platform for those looking to customise without coding expertise.

 Alongside newer additions, Squarespace is equipped with many existing features to help you create a professional portfolio or website.

 One of the standout features of Squarespace is the focus on design quality.
 The many ready-made templates on offer are created by professional designers, are fully customizable and mobile responsive, and are tailored to suit many creative industries.
 While you can’t switch between templates once selected, you can trial each one before installing it to see which you prefer.

 You can also edit almost anything on your site, right down to the 404 page visitors encounter if there’s an error.
 This level of design and flexibility allows you to stretch your creative muscles and stylise your site exactly how you’d like – one of the reasons Squarespace is such a popular choice for creatives.

 Ranking well on search engines is vital for professionals looking to attract new clients to their website, and Squarespace’s built-in SEO best-practice tools help beginners get started.